MarchenkoIY/ScrumOnline/README.md

 # <img src="client/img/favicon.ico" alt="Logo"> ScrumOnline
-This project was created in the process of studying at IT-Academy.
+<p>This project was created in the process of studying at IT-Academy.</p>
-The basis of this project is the Scrum methodology.
+<p>The basis of this project is the Scrum methodology.
-It is designed to transfer the interaction with the task board and between specialists with different stacks to the online.
+It is designed to transfer the interaction with the task board and between specialists with different stacks to the online.</p>

 <img src="demo/demo.gif" alt="Demo">